 On-Demand Self-Service

-Users can access computing resources as needed without requiring human intervention from the service provider.
-This means you can scale up or down based on your requirements.
+Users can access computing resources, such as storage or processing power, whenever they need them, without requiring human intervention from the service provider.

 Broad Network Access